AlaaArmoush/The-Green-Library/README.md

   Search for books with filters based on availability and user preferences for a faster, more intuitive experience.

 * 📊 **JasperReports Integration**
-  Generate professional reports for all key tables — including members, books, employees, publishers, and more.
+Generate professional, ready-to-print reports for all key tables including members, books, employees, publishers, and more.

 * 💳 **Membership Support**
   Distinction between **Free** and **Paid** memberships, enabling different access levels and borrowing capabilities.

----

-## ⚙️ Backend Highlights

-* Designed a robust **PostgreSQL schema** with proper entity relationships and constraints.
-* Developed backend logic to manage borrowing, returning, purchasing, and feedback functionality.
-* Improved performance and user experience by optimizing queries and using filtering mechanisms.

 ---